Select Page

 3. Onboard customers into their front end of choice

-TMLS needed to select the technology provider for the initiative’s data management foundation.
+DMLS needed to select the technology provider for the initiative’s data management foundation.
 To execute expeditiously and consistently, its board of directors and staff analyzed vendor technical capabilities, utilization of RESO standards and the resources made available at the time.

 Conversions are Challenging

-TMLS’s team went through intense analysis, coaching and negotiation with its data partners to create harmony between the organization’s newly standardized back end system and each of its access points: data shares, common interfaces and newly implemented products.
+DMLS’s team went through intense analysis, coaching and negotiation with its data partners to create harmony between the organization’s newly standardized back end system and each of its access points: data shares, common interfaces and newly implemented products.

 Conversions of this scale are somewhat rare in the MLS space.
 Though they are highly attractive for long-term capabilities, they are also daunting to MLS operators, as they affect the way customers’ businesses operate in real time.